La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 - **gi'o nai** for _either … or_
 - **gi'u** for _whether or not_ etc.

-So they have the same ending as conjunctions of **.a** series.
+These conjunctions have the same ending as those in the **.a**, **.o**, **.u** series.

 ### Terms in sentences with several tails

-Note that tenses as terms and tenses attached to the main relation of the relation make a difference when applied to sentences that contains several attached relations:
+Note that tenses as terms and tenses attached to the main relation of the relation make a difference when applied to sentences that contain several attached relations:

-- term in the head of the sentence is applied to all its tails:
+- A term in the head of the sentence is applied to all its tails:

   > **mi ba'o cu citka le badna gi'e pinxe**
   > _I no longer eat the banana and no longer drink._

   Here, **ba'o** is applied to **citka le badna gi'e pinxe**.

-- tense word that is a part of the verb is applied to that relation only:
+- A tense word that is a part of the verb is applied to that relation only:

   > **mi ba'o citka le badna gi'e pinxe**
-  > _I no longer eat the banana, I do drink._
+  > _I no longer eat the banana, but I do drink._

-  Here, **ba'o** is applied to **citka le badna** only.
+  Here, **ba'o** is applied to the implied **mi citka le badna** relation only but not to the implied **mi pinxe** relation.

 ### Choice questions

-Another type of English _or_ can be found in questions:
+Another type of English "or" can be found in questions:

 > **— xu do pinxe le tcati .o nai le ckafi?**
 > **— pinxe**
 > _— Will you drink tea or coffee?_
 > _— Yes._

-That's a weird but a perfectly reasonable answer: _Yes, I will drink tea or coffee._
+That's a peculiar, but perfectly reasonable answer: _Yes, I will drink tea or coffee._

-Why this happens is because _or_ has several meanings in English:
+This happens because "or" has several meanings in English:

 1. _A or B_ can mean _either A, or B but not both_.
 We use **.onai** here.
 2. _A or B_ can mean _A or B or both_.
 We use **.a** here.
 3. _A or B?_ can be a question meaning _select from A and B, which of them do you choose?_ We use **ji** here.

-Thus in the last case we use a separate question conjunction **ji**:
+Thus, in the last case, we use a separate question conjunction **ji**:

 > **— do pinxe le tcati ji le ckafi?**
 > _— Will you drink tea or coffee?_